Electron-boson spectral density functions of cuprates obtained from optical spectra via machine learning: Results and discussions

 Furthermore, we investigated the robustness of the resulting output $I^2\chi(\omega)$ obtained using the LSTM-MLA against random noise.
-We additionally generated the input $1/\tau^{op}(\omega)$ (solid lines) with various amplitudes (from 0 up to 10 meV) of random noise and the corresponding data (dashed lines) reconstructed using the LSTM-MLA, as shown in Fig. 3(a).
+We additionally generated the input $1/\tau^{op}(\omega)$ (solid lines) with various amplitudes (from 0 up to 10 meV) of random noise and the corresponding data (dashed lines) reconstructed using the LSTM-MLA, as shown in Fig. \ref{fig3}(a).
 The curves are progressively shifted by 50 meV from the curve with no noise for clarity.
 We obtained the output $I^2\chi(\omega)$ from the generated input $1/\tau^{op}(\omega)$ using the LSTM-MLA.
-In Fig 3(b), we depict the output $I^2\chi(\omega)$ obtained from the input data using the LSTM-MLA.
+In Fig. \ref{fig3}(b), we depict the output $I^2\chi(\omega)$ obtained from the input data using the LSTM-MLA.
 We also show the expected (or original) $I^2\chi(\omega)$ (a dashed line).
 The resulting output data show almost no noise-level dependence; there are few changes in the position, height, and shape of the peak, regardless of the noise levels.
 But, if we closely investigate the differences, the higher noise-level gives the more discrepancy compared with the expected one.
-However, the overall shape of the output is quite robust against random noise, which is stark contrast to the results obtained using the MEM\cite{hwang:2016a}.
+However, the overall shape of the output is quite robust against random noise, which is stark contrast to the results obtained using the MEM\cite{hwang:2016a} (also see Fig. \ref{fig4}(d)).
+We further analyzed the EBSD functions obtained from inputs with different noise amplitudes using the LSTM-MLA.
+We calculated the coupling constant ($\lambda$), which is defined as $\lambda \equiv 2\int_{0}^{\omega_c}d\Omega [I^2\chi(\Omega)/\Omega]$, where $\omega_c$ is a cutoff frequency.
+Here, we used the cutoff frequency of 400 meV.
+We also calculated the logarithmically averaged frequency, which is defined as $\omega_{ln} \equiv \exp{\{(2/\lambda) \int_{0}^{\omega_c}d\Omega \ln{\Omega} \: [I^2\chi(\Omega)/\Omega] \}}$.
+These two quantities are important to estimate the superconducting transition temperature\cite{carbotte:1990} and were reported to be robust to fitting quality\cite{hwang:2016a}.
+The calculated $\lambda$ and $\omega_{ln}$ from the obtained $I^2\chi(\omega)$ using the LSTM-MLA were showed in the inset of Fig. \ref{fig3}(b).
+Both $\lambda$ and $\omega_{ln}$ showed small noise-amplitude dependencies up to 7.5 meV.
+For the case of the noise amplitude of 10 meV, we observed some deviation from compared with that of no noise case.
+From the further analyses above and an earlier study\cite{hwang:2016a}, we could see that the two quantities ($\lambda$ and $\omega_{ln}$) were not very sensitive to the amplitude (or correct shape) of the EBSD function.
+However, the correct-shaped EBSD function can be crucial to figure out the underlying superconducting pairing mechanism by comparing it with results of other spectroscopic experimental techniques such as ARPES, STM, and INS and for designing theoretical models.